 - Install a firewall (optional, but recommended)

-Antietam Cable is proud to offer Antietam Protection Plan, a multi-tiered solution to protect your computer and the wires in your home.
+Antietam Broadband is proud to offer Antietam Protection Plan, a multi-tiered solution to protect your computer and the wires in your home.
 Antietam Protection Plan features anti-virus/Internet security, file storage, password protection, and in-home wire maintenance for just $3.95/month.
 Click here to learn more!

 Antivirus software is an essential tool in securing your computer.
 A computer should not be connected to the Internet unless it has up to date antivirus software.
 Note that just having antivirus software is not enough; new viruses come out every day and your software must be kept up to date to be effective.

 Antivirus software is relatively easy to install and there are even a few free antivirus programs available for download on the Internet.
 Once antivirus software is installed, it should be updated daily so it has all the latest updates for the newest threats.
 Most programs can be configured to update themselves automatically; check with the vendor for details on how to do this.
 It should also be setup to scan your entire PC at least once a week for viruses and to scan email attachments automatically.

 Here are some of the most commonly used Antivirus Programs: